anbjork/anton_util/readme.txt

 anton_util
 not
 anton-util
-as in the pip install command shown here.
+as in the pip install command shown on PyPI.
 If I remember, there is a bug somewhere in the Python distribution chain that replaces _ with - in package names.
 It seems to be around PyPI since the package import name and pip name is according to the pyproject.toml, ie anton_util.
 This is important, since import anton-util is invalid Python syntax while import anton_util